WebOfTrust/keri/docs/Q-and-A.md

 This lead to the understanding that KERI in nothing is like something else in the SSI space.
 It's the [Internet identifier Platypus](#keri-the-internet-identifier-platypus).

 Because of this many new concepts and new terms had to be specified, and always thoroughly anchored in relevant scientific resources.
 A new type of language emerged, not seldom lovingly addressed as a "Sam-ism" (referring to the language used by its founder).
-According to KERI's objective (and ACDC's follow-up on this in the Verifiable Credentials arena) the Universal Identity Theory.
+According to KERI's objective (and ACDC's follow-up on this in the Verifiable Credentials arena) the [Universal Identity Theory]() could be completed.
 Hence, KERI's complexity stems from three main aspects of its current nature:
 - it's a new concept
 - it's different from anything else in the field